martensson/nixy/README.md

 If apps are organized under a directory structure the directory will become the root subdomain.

-This is easy to change and customize to your own choosing by editing the nginx.tmpl file.
-For example if you prefer routing based on uri instead of subdomains.
+This is easy to change and customize to your own choosing by editing the `nginx.tmpl` file.
+For example if you prefer routing based on uri instead of subdomains take a look at `nginx-path.tmpl`.

 Example to access your apps `/bar1`, `/bar2`, `/foo/bar3` running inside Mesos and Marathon: